LearningByExample/cocos-blend-examples/README.md

 Use the following keys to test the example

-- Cursors : Move the ball
+- Cursors / A W S D : Move the ball
 - Shift : Increase opactiy
 - Ctrl : Decrase opacity
 - Space : Change blend mode